Why Is Your Hyaluronic Acid Skincare Drying You Out? Troubleshooting This Buzzy Ingredient

-Well, to understand that, we’ll have to delve into the science behind hyaluronic acid first.
-Hyaluronic acid is a naturally-occurring substance within the body.
+To understand that, we’ll have to first delve into the science behind hyaluronic acid.
+Hyaluronic acid is a naturally occurring substance within the body.
 It’s everywhere, from your connective tissue to your eyes, and plays a crucial part in countless bodily processes.
-As a skincare ingredient, in particular, it acts as a humectant which essentially means that it can bind water to itself (up to 1000 times its weight, to be exact)—this function makes it such a must-have in any skincare regime.
+As a skincare ingredient, in particular, it acts as a humectant, which essentially means that it can bind water to itself (up to 1000 times its weight, to be exact).
+This function makes it such a must-have in any skincare regimen.
 Essentially, when used topically, it draws water into the skin and keeps it well-hydrated.

 Fortunately, the solution is simple.
-To avoid transepidermal water loss and dryness, seal your hyaluronic acid step in with an occlusive moisturiser; something that creates a physical barrier on the skin to prevent water loss.
+To avoid transepidermal water loss and dryness, seal your hyaluronic acid step in with an occlusive moisturiser—a product that creates a physical barrier on the skin to prevent water loss.

 A few moisturising ingredients to look out for include glycerin, shea butter, petrolatum, lanolin and plant oils like rosehip or squalene oil.
 Alternatively, ceramides are another great option, strengthening your skin’s barrier to help prevent moisture loss.